UPB-SysSec/upb-syssec.github.io/_posts/2025-02-14-zotero-overleaf-integration.md

 ```

 You can find the required IDs by navigating to the group or collection in the Zotero *web* library and looking at the URL.
-We have now found a way to get the IDs in the Zotero desktop app.
+We have not found a way to get the IDs in the Zotero desktop app.

 ### Advantages and Limitations of the Zotero API Approach